la2050/archive/_projects/2016/lets-gather-westside-stakeholders-to-connect-and-establish-common-ground-across-city-limits.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The Westside of Los Angeles is home to more people than all but a handful of American cities in their entirety.
+And yet, because of the region's combination of independent jurisdictions, the Westside is more of an idea than an entity.
+As the Westside's leading civic organization, WUF proposes a day-long conference to gather leaders and stakeholders from across the Westside spectrum to solve common challenges, seize upon common opportunities, and identify projects to pursue in the coming year.
 project_impact: >-
   ["Government responsiveness to residents’ needs","Public transit riders","Participation in neighborhood councils","Residential segregation"]